-The Crystal Palace gives a sense of the tropics, in late spring jasmine scent floats through the air in between the fig trees, and other tropical plants.
-Even in winter there is a sense of delight on walking in here because of the oxygen rich air.
+The conservatory gives a sense of the tropics, in late spring jasmine scent floats through the air in between the fig trees, and other tropical plants.
+Even in winter, there is a sense of delight on walking in here because of the oxygen-rich air.

 This conservatory was built by the company Mackenzie & Moncur that built the Palm House in Liverpool.
 The Mackenzie & Moncur started in business around 1850.
 During the second half of the 19th century they manufactured and constructed hothouses throughout Scotland and in various parts of England.
 Their clients included Queen Victoria, the Prince of Wales and the Duke of York.

 Our vegetable garden is cultivated using organic principles and we try to grow as much food for our own consumption as we can.
 We have beds of vegetables, herbs, and fruits of many varieties.